GA-BEWD-2014/BEWD-2014/01_Setup/slides/slides_01.md

 	*	Working with the keyboard increases your speed.
 The mouse slows you down.

 * Its Cool!
-	*	Impress your friends as you navigate the computer by only using your keyboard.
+	*	Impress your friends as you navigate the computer using your keyboard.
 ---

 ##Command Line
-###What And Where Is It?

 ![Find The Terminal](../../assets/command_line/spotlight.png)